Main Muscle Worked: Chest

-Safety when performing the barbell flat bench press
+Safety when performing the barbell incline bench press

 You should talk to your doctor or physical therapist if you have had a previous injury or condition involving your shoulders, chest or arms to see if this exercise is suitable for you.

-If you have a current injury to your shoulders, you should avoid the barbell flat bench press.
-If you feel any shoulder pain during the flat barbell bench press, put the weights back on the bench press rack and end the exercise.
+If you have a current injury to your shoulders, you should avoid the barbell incline bench press.
+If you feel any shoulder pain during the incline barbell bench press, put the weights back on the bench press rack and end the exercise.